 - Demonstrate your experience: Offer real, measurable examples of your expertise in your chosen industry or of your track record of running successful businesses.
 Banks back people, not ideas, so you’ll have to convince them you have the skill set to make their lending decision a success.

 - Meet on your home turf: Give yourself the home-field advantage by asking potential lending agents to meet at your office or shop, and continue to impress them by asking key team members to stop in as well.
 Showcasing the positive reality of you and your crack team will help them envision the success of your startup.
 If you are still working from your home office or garage, you are probably still too early in the startup process to be of interest to lenders.

 - Remove your salary from the request: Banks aren’t interested in lending you money to pay yourself.
 Leave your own salary out of the equation and instead populate your business plan financials with hard costs such as supplies, and viable collateral such as customer orders and capital equipment.

 If you find it impossible to secure bank funding for your startup, don’t despair.
-There are many creative and clever ways to obtain the capital yourself and to bootstrap your way to a successful and relatively debt-free startup.
+There are many creative and clever ways to raise capital yourself and bootstrap your way to a successful and relatively debt-free startup.